quakeservices/q2ded/README.md

 # Overview

-Creates a Quake 2 server based on YQuake 2.
+Creates a Quake 2 server based on either YQuake 2 or Q2Pro.

 # Usage